Urban climate grove

 Circularity

-- The existing concrete materials, such as tiles and concrete ties, that will no longer be needed will be broken down into different sizes and used as foundations under the path between the wadis.
-This means the broken tiles, bindings, and paving bricks will be reused.
+• The concrete materials, such as tiles and concrete ties, that are no longer needed have been broken down into different sizes and used as foundations under the path between the wadis.
+This means the broken tiles, bindings, and paving bricks have been reused.

-- The existing paving bricks will be mostly reused in the paving around the wadis.
-Those that are not needed will be used at other locations on the campus.
+• The existing paving bricks have mostly been reused in the paving around the wadis.
+Those that were not needed will be used at other locations on the campus.
 Paving bricks are durable: they can last for many decades and have a longer lifespan than concrete paving materials.

-- The existing bike racks will be reused at other locations on the campus wherever additional bike racks are needed or as replacements for broken ones.
+• The old bike racks have been reused at other locations on the campus wherever additional bike racks were needed or as replacements for broken ones.

-- The existing lamp posts will be reused at another location on the campus.
+• The old lamp posts have been reused at another location on the campus.

 Use of sustainable materials

-- The footpath between the two wadis will be made of natural stone (sawn granite).
+• The footpath between the two wadis has been made of natural stone (sawn granite).
 This has a long lifespan.

-- The lamp posts will be made of Accoya wood.
+• The lamp posts have been made of Accoya wood.
 This wood species comes under durability Class 1 and is the most durable wood in the world.
 It remains in top condition above ground for 50 years.
 The wood is guaranteed to be of consistent quality according to established standards.

-- At the centre of the footpath between the wadis will be innovative benches developed by Faculty of Architecture and the Built Environment students.
+• At the centre of the footpath between the wadis are innovative benches developed by the Faculty of Architecture and the Built Environment students.
 The benches feature metal elements that generate energy.
 This can be used for charging mobile phones, for example.

-- Bicycle racks will be placed around the urban climate grove.
+• Bicycle racks have been placed around the urban climate grove.

 Paving

-- The existing paving around the urban climate grove will be resurfaced, sloping towards the wadis to get as much water to the trees as possible.
+• The existing paving around the urban climate grove has been resurfaced, sloping towards the wadis to get as much water to the trees as possible.

-- Between the two wadis will be a paved pathway in natural stone with a foundation of various stone fractions underneath, the so-called Stockholm method: this allows the trees to grow healthily under the paving.
+• Between the two wadis, there is a paved pathway in natural stone with a foundation of various stone fractions underneath, the so-called Stockholm method: this allows the trees to grow healthily under the paving.

-- At the corners of the faculty building, the gutter drains will be disconnected from the sewer system and connected to above-ground spouts.
-A visible gutter will carry the water to the wadis.
-The outlets of the spouts will be shaped like the flame in the TU Delft logo.
+• At the corners of the faculty building, the gutter drains are disconnected from the sewer system and connected to above-ground spouts.
+A visible gutter carries the water to the wadis.
+The outlets of the spouts are shaped like the flame in the TU Delft logo.

 Lighting

-- The lamp posts will be made of wood.
-Whenever anyone is present on the courtyard, the lamps will emit white light for greater visibility and safety.
-At night, the light will dim to an amber colour.
-Along the paving will be ambient lighting, producing the same effect.
-The bollards along the path will be strategically placed to illuminate the path with minimal disturbance to the surrounding nature.
+• The lamp posts are made of wood.
+Whenever anyone is present in the courtyard, the lamps emit white light for greater visibility and safety.
+At night, the light dims to an amber colour.
+Along the paving is ambient lighting, producing the same effect.
+The bollards along the path are strategically placed to illuminate the path with minimal disturbance to the surrounding nature.

 Facts and figures

-- The lamp posts will be made of Accoya wood – the most durable species
+• The lamp posts are made of Accoya wood – the most durable species

-- The trees will be included in the Botanic Garden’s collection
+• The trees are included in the Botanic Garden’s collection

 Planning